Summer Graduate Show 2017 Opening Night 10 August 2017 ← Back to the portfolio

 Now in its fifth year, Anise Gallery’s Summer Graduate Show has gained a reputation for highlighting the best emerging talent from London’s art schools.
-Embracing its ethos for connecting architecture and art, the gallery finds new ways of exploring this relationship through new practices in fine art.
+Embracing its ethos for connecting architecture and art, the gallery finds new ways of exploring this relationship through new fine art practices.
 In 2017 we are delighted to present artists from Central Saint Martins, Goldsmiths, Royal College of Art and Royal Academy Schools.

-Linking the five artists is a passion for the architectural in the environment, and this year we are excited to present a ‘site-specific’ element to the exhibition, further uniting the artists.
+Linking the five artists is a passion for the architectural, and this year we are excited to present a ‘site-specific’ element which unites the artists.
 Christofer and Daniel will be re-configuring and producing new artworks respectively, while Jessy’s VR work is only able to be watched via a custom chair.
-Agathe’s manipulated photography combines real and fictional landscapes based in global cities and Nemo looks at the digital world as a new kind of ‘space’.
+Agathe’s manipulated photography combines real and fictional landscapes in global cities and Nemo looks at the digital world as a new kind of ‘space’.

 Agathe Reille studied MA Fine Art at Central Saint Martins.
 Her practice is influenced by fractured narratives derived from reproducing a sense of place in past, present and future moments.
 Merging painting and photography, Agathe’s work combines her own memories with those of the viewer in blurred, ambiguous compositions.

 Christofer Wallentin studied MA Sculpture at Royal College of Art.
 A multidisciplinary artist, his work revolves around the transformation of matter and it’s multilayered connections to variations of itself.
 In recent works he has directed his interest towards “The Desert”.
 With sand as a starting point, Wallentin has looked at the chemical element Silicon which is found in quartz, following it through several of its many permutations as desert sand, computer micro processor, mobile phone screen and special effects silicone.